2024

 Plant viruses are a prevalent issue as they pose detrimental effects on agriculture, the food economy, and numerous individuals worldwide.
 One major effect of these viruses is tissue necrosis (breakdown of tissue), which plays a significant role in the decrease of crop yields.
 This study focused on the Tobacco Mosaic Virus, which infects over 350 plant species, causes necrotic symptoms, and exhibits a high transmission rate.

-Articles | Original Research Paper
+2024 | Original Research Paper

 Article thumbnail